Saint-Tropez, Var tourism & sightseeing

-Saint Tropez started life as a sleepy fishing village - and then the superb quality of light here was discovered by neo-impressionist Paul Signac who built a house here and invited his friends to stay, with Matisse and Dufy being among those who accepted his invitation.
+Saint-Tropez started life as a sleepy fishing village - and then the superb quality of light here was discovered by neo-impressionist artist Paul Signac who built a house here and invited his friends to stay, with Matisse and Dufy being among those who accepted his invitation.

-Word of the wonderful location around Saint Tropez quickly spread and in the 30s Cocteau, Colette and others arrived on the scene then in the 1950s and 1960s Saint Tropez was discovered by Hollywood and has been a fashionable holiday location ever since.
+Word of the wonderful location around Saint-Tropez quickly spread and in the 1930s Cocteau, Colette and others arrived on the scene then in the 1950s and 1960s Saint-Tropez was discovered by Hollywood and has been a fashionable holiday location ever since.

-When you arrive in Saint-Tropez you will be amazed to find that you can still see the sleepy fishing village that Saint-Tropez once was, although there is also quite a lot of newer development and rather more people here now!
+When you arrive in Saint-Tropez you will be pleased to find that you can still see many aspects of the sleepy fishing village that Saint-Tropez once was, although there is also quite a lot of newer development and rather more people here now!

-The narrow streets lead back from the coast and up to the citadel, with the houses in the simple style of fisherman’s houses.
-They are painted in pale pastels ranging from pale cream to deep terracotta.
+After walking around the harbour you can wander into the old town where the streets of colourful houses have a unique charm.
+These streets lead back from the coast and towards the citadel, with the houses in the simple style of fisherman’s houses and painted in pale pastels ranging from pale cream to deep terracotta.